poferrari/learn-elasticsearch/README.md

 #### Kibana
 [Kibana](https://www.elastic.co/guide/en/kibana/7.17/index.html) is an open-source data visualization and exploration tool designed for Elasticsearch.
 It provides a user-friendly interface to explore, visualize, and analyze data stored in Elasticsearch indices.
 Kibana tools enable users to interact with their data through various charts, graphs, and maps, facilitating data-driven decision-making and operational intelligence.

+##### Dev Tools
+[Dev Tools](https://www.elastic.co/guide/en/kibana/7.17/devtools-kibana.html) provides a user-friendly interface for interacting with Elasticsearch directly through HTTP requests.
+Execute queries, manage indices, and debug configs right from the UI.
+A must-have for devs and admins.

 #### Multi Elasticsearch Head
 Multi Elasticsearch Head is a [Chrome extension](https://chromewebstore.google.com/detail/multi-elasticsearch-head/cpmmilfkofbeimbmgiclohpodggeheim) graphical interface that allows users to interact with Elasticsearch.